excubo-ag/WebCompiler/README.md

 #### Changes in version 3.X.Y

-Replaced the underlying SASS compiler from libsass to dart-sass.
+The underlying SASS compiler is changed from libsass to dart-sass.
 This is a necessary change, as libsass is discontinued.
 There are two breaking changes when working with the config json file:

 - `CompilerSettings.Sass.OutputStyle`: The valid values are now `Expanded` or `Compressed`.
+The former default value of `Nested` is now invalid.
 - The property `CompilerSettings.Sass.Precision` does not exist anymore.

 ```json